Shawn Lemon: BC Lions (second stint)

-On August 12, 2019, for the second time in his career, Lemon was traded from Toronto to the BC Lions in the middle of the season, this time for Davon Coleman.
+On August 12, 2019, for the second time in his career, Lemon was traded from Toronto to BC in the middle of the season, this time for Davon Coleman.
 Lemon's first game back with the Lions saw him record 2 sacks and force a fumble, while also inflicting a season ending injury upon Winnipeg quarterback Matt Nichols.
 Lemon recorded 8 sacks in 10 games with the Lions.
 Lemon was not re-signed by the Lions following the 2019 season and became a free agent on February 11, 2020.
 The 2020 CFL season was cancelled due to the COVID-19 pandemic.

 Edmonton Football Team / Elks (second stint)

 On February 3, 2021, Lemon signed a one-year deal with the Edmonton Football Team (later renamed the Elks).
 However, he was released near the end of training camp on July 29, 2021.

 Calgary Stampeders (second stint)

-On July 30, 2021, it was announced that Lemon had signed with the Calgary Stampeders.
+On July 30, 2021, it was announced that Lemon had signed with the Stampeders.
 Lemon continued his stellar play in the 2021 and 2022 seasons playing in 28 games for the Stamps, and posting 55 defensive tackles, 22 quarterback sacks, and seven forced fumbles.
 He was named a CFL All-Star following the 2022 season, his first such honour.
 He was also named the winner of the Norm Fieldgate Trophy, which is awarded to the most outstanding defensive player in the West Division.
 Following the season Lemon was not re-signed by the Stampeders and became a free agent on February 14, 2023.